Jmagero/project-bubble-sort/README.md

 # project-bubble-sort

 > This project is about creating a method(bubble_sort.rb) that uses the bubble sort algorithm.
 The method takes in an array of integers as an argument and sorts the elements in ascending order.
 The second method (buble_sort_by.rb) takes in array of string and uses the yield keyword to pass a block to the method.
+The methods can also sort in descending order with little modification.

 ## Built With